L-1B visa for specialized knowledge transfers

 The L1 nonimmigrant classification, otherwise known as the intra-company transfer visa, enables a multinational employer to transfer a professional employee to an affiliated office in the United States.

-The L1A category visa is for managers and executives, while the L1B visa is specifically for professionals with specialised knowledge within their organisation.
-The L1B visa will enable that employee to work for a parent, branch, affiliate or subsidiary of the same company in the U.S.
+The L1B visa will enable that employee to work for a parent, branch, affiliate or subsidiary of the same company in the US.

-The L1B visa classification also enables a foreign company that does not yet have an affiliated U.S office, to send a specialised knowledge employee to the United States to help set one up.
+The L1B visa classification also enables a foreign company that does not yet have an affiliated US office, to send a specialized knowledge employee to the United States to help set one up.

 To be eligible for an L1B visa the following criteria must be satisfied:

-- You must have worked for the non-US company or organisation for at least one continuous year in the past 3 years prior to the filing of the L1B visa petition.
+- You must have worked for the non-US company or organization for at least one continuous year in the past 3 years prior to the filing of the L1B visa petition.

-- You must have maintained a position within the non-US company or organisation that involved specialised knowledge about its products, procedures or methods.
+- You must have maintained a position within the non-US company or organization that involved specialized knowledge about its products, procedures or methods.

-- You must be coming to the US to continue to render services requiring that specialised knowledge, where you must have an offer to work in a similar capacity for a branch of the same company, organisation or employer.
+- You must be coming to the US to continue to render services requiring that specialized knowledge, where you must have an offer to work in a similar capacity for a branch of the same company, organization or employer.

 The L1B visa is only intended for key personnel within a company or organisation, namely, those with ‘specialized knowledge’ relating to the organisation’s interests.